 CCO Certification: Fair.
 Valid.
 Reliable.
 Authoritative.
 Defensible.

 For 25 years, CCO certification by the National Commission for the Certification of Crane Operators (NCCCO) has been considered the “gold standard” of load handling equipment and related personnel certifications.
-NCCCO’s solid track record of providing nationally recognized certification to more than 150,000 operators, riggers, signalpersons, inspectors, and lift directors has given it unrivaled credibility as the leader in professional credentialing for those who work with and around load handling equipment.
+NCCCO’s solid track record of providing nationally recognized certification to hundreds of thousands of operators, riggers, signalpersons, inspectors, and lift directors has given it unrivaled credibility as the leader in professional credentialing for those who work with and around load handling equipment.

 CCO certification programs are developed and managed by scores of subject matter experts representing literally thousands of years of load handling equipment experience from all areas of industry that use these types of equipment.
 With 20+ years of formal recognition by federal OSHA as meeting OSHA and ANSI (ASME) requirements, CCO programs are endorsed or recognized by dozens of industry associations and state and federal agencies and are relied upon by thousands of employers nationwide.